-If your Winchester rifle or shotgun should ever need service or repair; it is often best to utilize one of our Authorized Service Centers.
+If your Winchester firearm should ever need service or repair, it is often best to utilize one of our Authorized Service Centers for Winchester firearms.
 In some cases it is appropriate to use the Winchester Service Center in Arnold, Missouri.
-A list of Authorized Service Centers was included with your new firearm.
-If you need a new listing call us.
-We can help you determine the best place to service your firearm.
+A list of Authorized Service Centers is included with your new firearm.
+If you need a new listing, please contact us.
+We can help you determine the best place to send your firearm for service.

-In order to avoid delays it is important to never send your gun directly to our facility without direct authorization from one of our service specialists.
+In order to avoid delays, it is important to never send your gun directly to our facility without direct authorization from one of our service specialists.
 This avoids possible delays in obtaining service.
-Call us for details on how to receive service first, before sending your gun.
+Contact us for details on how to receive service prior to sending your gun.

-Parts listings, Service Center lists, service procedures and general product information are also found on the web at: www.Winchester-guns.com
+Parts listings, Authorized Service Center lists, service procedures and general product information can also be found on the web at www.winchesterguns.com.